Washington Tax and Labor Law Summary

 3. File tax forms with the Washington Employment Security Department (ESD), typically on a quarterly basis, and with the IRS in April, June, September and January.
 With these filings, employers remit (pay) the employee taxes withheld and the employer taxes accrued.

 The Fair Labor Standards Act (FLSA) provides the framework for federal and state wage and hour law.
-Household employees are classified under the FLSA as non-exempt workers.
-Non-Exempt workers in all 50 states are covered by the rules and protections of the FLSA.
-Washington may supplement the federal law with additional state and municipal labor law.
+Household employees are classified under the FLSA as non-exempt workers with few exceptions.
+The state of Washington may supplement federal law with additional state and municipal labor laws.

 Note: Whenever more than one rate applies, employers are required to pay the higher rate.